getodk/docs/odk1-src/central-projects.rst

    .. image:: /img/central-projects/access-states.png

 As you make changes to Form States and App User access, they will be highlighted in yellow.
-You can make all the changes you'd like to apply at once (marking an old version of a Form as Closing while granting Open access to the new one, for example), and once you are satisfied with what you see you can click the Save button at the top-right of the screen to apply them all at once.
+You can make all the changes you'd like to apply at once (for example, marking an old version of a Form as Closing while granting Open access to the new one), and once you are satisfied with what you see you can click the Save button at the top-right of the screen to apply them all at once.

 .. tip::
   When you first create an App User, it will not have access to any Forms.
 When you first create a Form, no App Users will be allowed to access it.